Charlie Parker 10th Memorial Concert

 The Charlie Parker 10th Memorial Concert was recorded March 27, 1965, 10 years after the death of Charlie Parker, at Carnegie Hall in New York City.
 Its A&R director was Bobby Scott and it was released on Limelight Records the same year.
 It has yet to be reissued on CD.

 It also marks Dave Lambert's final recordings.

+Bud Powell played "'Round Midnight" at the concert, but this track was released separately on the album Ups'n Downs.